-Graded trend rates for retired member medical contributions were reinitialized for the June 30, 2014 valuation.
-Note that actual FY17 retired member medical contributions are reflected in the valuation.
+Graded trend rates for retired member medical contributions were reinitialized for the June 30, 2014 valuation and updated to the rates shown above for the June 30, 2017 valuation.
+Actual FY18 retired member medical contributions are reflected in the valuation.